 - 1. Mount the faucet as shown in Fig.10. - 2.
 Attach threaded end of faucet adapter to the faucet metal stem.
 No teflon tape needed here. - 3.
-Connect the Clear line to the faucet. - 4.
-The faucet has a solid metal handle that controls the flow of purified water exiting the faucet.
+Connect the Clear tubing to the faucet. - The faucet has a handle that controls 4. the flow of purified water exiting the faucet.
 Turn the handle to horizontal position to release the water and vertically to shut off.